kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ## Open Questions

-* **Does this belong in Gateway API core or as an extension?** The capability serves users well beyond AI gateways, so where it ships is unresolved and interacts with the API-shape decision.
 * **How does a pre-routing mutation interact with route selection precisely?**
   The provisional position is single-pass: pre-routing filters run in order, then matching evaluates the mutated request once.
 This must be reconciled